 - Mice

-From the Garden
+Feed Chickens from the Garden

-If you have a vegetable or herb garden, or even an orchard, your chickens can reap the benefits!
 Now, we’re not suggesting that you grow a garden just for your chickens (although you can!) but feeding garden scraps to your chickens will not only be much appreciated, it’s super healthy for your birds as well!

 What Can Chickens Eat From the Garden:

-- Apples (seeds removed)
+- Apples (apple seeds removed)

 - Bananas